Lobo (artist): Career

-In 2017, the 10th edition of Cow Parade Brazil took place, and Lobo was invited to portray and honor one of the forty-five cities where he has already passed what is considered the most successful urban art event in the world.
-Inspired by the theme “a trip around the world” the statue painted by Lobo was a tribute to the city of Las Vegas (Nevada, United States) inspired by the colors, lights and some postcards of the city such as the Flamingo Las Vegas, Golden Nugget Las Vegas, Luxor Hotel, and the singer Elvis Presley among other tourist attractions.
+In 2017, the 10th edition of Cow Parade Brazil took place, and Lobo was invited to portray and honor one of the forty-five cities.
+Inspired by the theme "a trip around the world" the statue painted by Lobo was a tribute to the city of Las Vegas.

-Also in 2017, A Yázigi (English school in Brazil), the official sponsor of the Elephant Parade in São Paulo, invited Lobo to paint two elephants.
+Also in 2017, A Yázigi, the official sponsor of the Elephant Parade in São Paulo, invited Lobo to paint two elephants.
 Yázigi students created drawings and essays that transmitted messages to inspire three Brazilian artists in the personalization of life-size sculptures of baby elephants.

-The Elephant Parade event that has passed through more than fifteen countries and the 2017 edition took place in São Paulo and featured decorated elephant sculptures scattered around the city; and Lobo was invited to paint two sculptures.
-The life-size sculptures of a baby elephant were auctioned off at the end of the exhibition in São Paulo and the proceeds were earmarked for local philanthropy projects and elephant preservation projects.

 In 2018, the American television network Fox (Fox Broadcasting Company) invited Lobo to contribute his art to one of the sets of the series LA to Vegas.
-The series that debuted on the American network in January 2018, tells the story of an airline, Jackpot Airlines, its eccentric crew and passengers seen on the trip to Las Vegas; with the opportunity to return to Los Angeles as winners.

-Still in 2018 Lobo is invited by the company Mercado Livre to paint murals at his new headquarters in Florianópolis.
+Still in 2018 Lobo was invited by the company Mercado Livre to paint murals at its new headquarters in Florianópolis.
 The concept of the first mural (which measures 13 meters) was inspired by Brazilian cities, mixing icons to represent countries in Latin America where the company also operates.
-Argentina, Peru, Uruguay, México, Ecuador, and Chile were some countries honored on the mural.

 In 2019, Fraport, a German company that won the bid to manage one of the main entrance doors in Rio Grande do Sul, Porto Alegre, invites artist Lobo to paint seven murals depicting the gaucho culture.
 The first phase of the new Salgado Filho Airport was delivered in 2019.

 Also in 2019, Lobo was invited by Mercado Livre to paint the new distribution center in Cajamar.
-Mercado Livre is an Argentina e-commerce company, in July 2020, it became the most valuable company in Latin America.
+Mercado Livre is an Argentina e-commerce company which in July 2020 became the most valuable company in Latin America.